eoscostarica/eosjs-camel-api/README.md

 # EOS API module ( in CamelCase :camel:)

-Application programming interface to EOS blockchain nodes.
+Application programming interface for using the EOS blockchain via the RPC API provided by Block Producer Nodes.
 This is for read-only API calls.

 This project is wraps the official [eosio/eosjs-api](https://github.com/eosio/eosjs-api) to provide camelcase output.
 It only works with await/async and promise code style, there's no support for the callback style.